 So, when will the seller’s market end?
 Many economists are already warning of an impending housing bubble burst.
 Mortgage lenders learned a painful lesson from the recession of 2018, so a total economic recession fueled by the housing industry is less likely.
 That is, mortgage loans are not given out loosely, and realistic standards of affordability are stringently adhered to when it comes to green-lighting applicants, so, regardless of the conditions of the housing market, lenders will only offer loans that applicants can afford.

-Everyone complains about housing prices being high, but they can only get so high before most buyers cannot afford homeownership.
-There are already reports of highly motivated buyers giving up their pursuit of homeownership due to the frustration of losing multiple bidding wars.
+Currently, housing prices are high, but they can only remain so high for so long before most buyers cannot afford homeownership.
+There are already reports of highly motivated buyers giving up their pursuit of owning a home due to the frustration of losing multiple bidding wars.
 Supply and demand caused the seller’s market, and it will be the economic principle to end it as well.
-When no one can afford the inflated housing prices, prices will start to recede back to pre-pandemic levels.
+When no one can afford the inflated housing prices, prices will start to recede back to more reasonable levels.
 When will that happen?
-Economic predictions are just as uncertain as weather predictions, so it’s hard to say, especially with the COVID-19 pandemic still ongoing.
+Economic predictions are just as uncertain as weather predictions, so it’s hard to say.